suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Devices that go beyond single-signer update require more complex rules for deploying software updates.
 For example, devices may require:

-* long-term trust anchors with a mechanism to delegate trust to short term keys.
+* long-term Trust Anchors with a mechanism to delegate trust to short term keys.
 * software components from multiple software signing authorities.
 * a mechanism to remove an unneeded component
 * single-object dependencies